ncatlab/nlab-content/pages/7/8/0/0/87/content.md

 ##Anafunctors in homotopy type theory

 Anafunctors are unnecessary when using "saturated/univalent" categories in [[homotopy type theory]] (see Def.
 9.1.3 of [[the HoTT book]], and Chap.
-9 notes), because of their [functor comprehension principle](https://ncatlab.org/michaelshulman/show/functor+comprehension+principle).
+9 notes), because of their [[functor comprehension principle]].
 An anafunctor is a span whose first leg is a surjective and fully faithful functor, but for saturated categories any such functor is an equivalence (in the strong sense of having an inverse), so any anafunctor is equivalent to a functor.

 ## Related concepts